superposedinteractive/likeum-reporter/README.md

 [![Discord](https://img.shields.io/discord/1185386695328288768?style=social&logo=discord&label=Talk%20with%20the%20Community!)](https://discord.gg/Q9bPZbnNDj)

 ## Reporting Issues
-Report issues about the framework here.
+Report issues about the framework and docs here.
 For game-specific bugs, report them to the developer instead.

 ## Discussions
 If you want to discuss some specific aspects of the engine with a forum-like manner, feel free to do so!